TumbleOwlee/argparse-c-cxx/c/README.md

 # CLI Argument Parser using plain C

-This project provides a simple CLI argument parser for plain C.
+This project provides a simple CLI argument parser for plain C. Parsing is performed with zero-copy in mind.
+Thus a minimal memory footprint is achieved.

 ## Quickstart